-This is the blog of Amy Weldon, Associate Professor of English at Luther College.
+This is the blog of Amy Weldon, Associate Professor of English at Luther College in Decorah, Iowa.

-In 2011, I finished paying off $50,000 of consumer debt (credit cards and car); the process took four years and taught me more than I ever thought possible about money, consumer choice, emotion, and personal independence.
-This blog charts my ongoing journey through matters of sustainability, spirit, and self-reliance.
+In 2011, I finished paying off $50,000 of consumer debt (credit cards and car.)
+This blog charts my ongoing journey through matters of spirit, sustainability, and self-reliance.

 These are some of my favorite quotes:

 “A long habit of not thinking a thing wrong, gives it a superficial appearance of being right, and raises at first a formidable outcry in defense of custom.
 But the tumult soon subsides.
 Time makes more converts than reason.” — Thomas Paine, “Common Sense”